How to Remove Viruses & Malware From iPhone & iPad in 2024

 1. Examine your OS and storage in Settings.
 Making sure your OS is up to date and clearing up storage can often get your device running normally again.

-4. Stay Protected.
+5. Stay Protected.
 Use a high-quality internet security package like Norton Mobile Security to protect yourself from unsafe networks, device theft, smishing messages, and phishing sites.

-The good news is that it’s almost impossible to get viruses on iOS — your iOS device comes with a ton of built-in security features to ensure that malware files like viruses, rootkits, trojans, and ransomware can’t infect your system.
-So if your iPad or iPhone is running slowly, it’s probably due to storage issues, an out of date OS, or your device reaching the end of its life cycle.
+If your iPad or iPhone is running slowly, it’s probably due to storage issues, an out of date OS, or your device reaching the end of its life cycle.

 If your iPhone or iPad is having performance issues, I’ll share some useful techniques and tricks that can help get your device running normally.
 I’ve also tested a few of the best security apps for iOS, which contain useful features like anti-theft tools, VPNs, Wi-Fi monitors, and parental controls.

-Try Norton Now
+Try Norton for iOS

 Step 1.
 Examine Your OS and Storage Using Settings